 Executive Master and Certificate degrees offered.
 Upgrade from a Certificate to a Master within 3 years.

 Advocacy is about influencing agendas.
 Or global agendas are influenced by multiple actors, at global and regional levels.

 - Through an immersion into the strategy, politics and history of advocacy, you will develop the analytical framework to build a successful communication campaign.
 Consolidating your learning with case studies and a two-day study trip to Brussels, you will discover how theory is applied in practice in the context of the European Union, and become skilled at defining strategic approaches for your advocacy campaigns, and achieving realistic communication objectives.

 21 - 29 May 2019

-In today’s information-intensive society, in order to make an impact on your audience you need to generate immediate, strong and sustained connections using multiple varied channels.
+To make an impact on your audience in today’s information-intensive world, you need to generate immediate, strong and sustained connections using multiple varied channels.

-- Through a series of practical trainings and case-based approaches, you will be equipped with the techniques and leadership skills needed to execute successful advocacy campaigns.
-From the fundamentals of storytelling to crisis management, you will leave a master of clear and effective messaging able to effectively harness the tools of the trade to get your message out.
+- Through a series of practical trainings and case-based approaches, you will be equipped with tools, techniques and skills needed to execute successful advocacy campaigns.
+From the fundamentals of storytelling to crisis management and brand reputation, you will learn how to deliver clear, effective and impactful messages.

 Module 3: Fundamentals of Global Governance